Temmmych/FS25_ProductionControl/README.md

 ## 📁 Installation

 1. Download the latest release from the [Releases](https://github.com/Temmmych/FS25_ProductionControl/releases) page.
-2. Place the `.zip` file into your `Documents/My Games/FarmingSimulator2025/mods` folder.
+2. Place the `.zip` file into your mod folder (Example: `Documents/My Games/FarmingSimulator2025/mods`).
 3. Enable the mod in the game.

 ## 🖼️ Screenshots